5 Healthy Hair Habits

 Hair that stays wet for hours sits in its most fragile state.
 Friction from the pillow all night, especially when you toss and turn, is one of the worst things for fragile hair.
 It can cause breakage you don't realize is happening until you see it in the morning.

 There's another reason too.
 A damp scalp held against a pillow for hours creates an environment where bacteria can grow.
-Over time, that affects the skin on your scalp, which affects follicle health, which is the foundation for healthier hair.
+We know how scalp health supports hair growth, and an unhealthy scalp environment can be detrimental for your overall hair health.
+Over time, this damp scalp environment affects follicle health, which is the foundation for healthier hair.

 If you've washed your hair late, take time to dry it (or at least most of the way) before bed.
 A gentle blow dry on low heat with your heat protectant works.
 So does letting it air dry while you finish other things, then heading to bed dry.